Evaluate Your Gym Training

 Your body needs rest days to recover.
 That is when you build muscle.

-Not sure if you are overtraining?
+Are you overtraining?
 In addition to a lack of progress, you should be on the lookout for these other signs:

-If you want to see progress in the gym, make sure you are not making these common mistakes.
-A few simple fixes can help you take your training to the next level.
+If you want to see progress in the gym, avoid these common mistakes.
+Simple fixes can help you take your training to the next level.

 Page Reference